 Old age homes in South Africa arose as a response to several social problems including loneliness, economic and housing problems, and lack of family and other support systems for older adults.

 A prominent question centres on different modes of care for the elderly: community living or institutional care?

 A topical study reported that older adults who live in traditional old age homes, or similar institutions, are more prone to depression and social isolation than those living with family or in an active multi-generational community.

-A South African research team recently set out to study the quality of life among the elderly who are living in an institutional system compared to living in a multi-generational community setup.
+A South African research team set out to study the quality of life among the elderly who are living in an institutional system compared to living in a multi-generational community setup.

 The research results were clear: older adults who live in an active multi-generational community not only enjoy a significantly higher level of quality of life, but also a much higher level of physical activity compared to those living in old age homes.
 In addition, the research results suggest that older adults are better motivated to be physically active when they live in such a community, compared to old age homes.